bj-rutledge/CRUD-API-Example/README.md

 console.log(product.price);
 ```

-Certainly, here's the documentation in Markdown format for the `Customer` and `Employee` schemas and data models using Mongoose and MongoDB in Node.js:
+`Customer` and `Employee` schemas and data models using Mongoose and MongoDB in Node.js:

 ### Customer Schema